 First, let’s get started with a definition of live chat.
 As we touched on in the intro, sometimes people confuse live chat with chatbots.
 There’s one principle difference between the two, though: the inclusion of a real person.

-With a live chat, you are indeed talking to a person who’s part of the company.
-They can answer a customer’s questions and concerns in real time.
+With a live chat, you are indeed talking to a person who’s part of the company, a part of your support team, also referred to as live chat agents.
+They can answer a customer’s questions and concerns in real-time.
 In that regard, it’s like a phone conversation but without anyone having to pick up the phone.
 It’s obviously a lot faster than email.

 If you’ve ever used apps like Facebook Messenger or WhatsApp, then you’re familiar with instant messaging.
 That’s very much what a live chat is like.
 It’s a real-time means of messaging with customers and prospective customers.